TotalMiner/totalminer.github.io/lua/functions/other/add_health_effect.md

 ## Parameters

-- `points:` The number of hitpoints per effect.
+- `points`: The number of hitpoints per effect.
 A positive number increases health, a negative number decreases health
-- `millisecs:` The time in milliseconds between each effect
+- `millisecs`: The time in milliseconds between each effect
-- `duration:` The time in milliseconds for the effect to last
+- `duration`: The time in milliseconds for the effect to last
-- `name:`
+- `name`:

 ___